Český Krumlov: Castle and castle theatre

-Ecclesial buildings
+Ecclesiastical buildings

-The most valuable church and a national cultural heritage is the Church of Saint Vitus.
+The most valuable church and a national cultural monument is the Church of Saint Vitus.
 It is a late Gothic structure from 1407–1439 with later modifications, built on the foundations of an older church from 1309.
-It is accessible to the public and still serves to religious and cultural purposes.
+It is accessible to the public and it is still used for religious and cultural purposes.

 The former Church of Saint Judoc in Latrán was abolished in 1787 or 1788.
 Today it is used for housing and shopping purposes.
 The tower is accessible and serves as a lookout tower.